RESEARKA/researka-platform/TESTING.md

 3. **Keep tests simple**: Each test should verify one specific behavior.
 4. **Use meaningful assertions**: Make assertions that verify the expected outcome from a user's perspective.
 5. **Avoid testing library internals**: Don't test the behavior of third-party libraries.
+6. **Choose the right testing approach**: Use the minimal testing approach for simple existence checks and Cypress for comprehensive UI testing.
+7. **Document testing decisions**: Add comments to tests explaining why a particular approach was chosen.